Don't Let Bad Weather Derail Your Fitness Plans

 Join an indoor sports league and change your focus from "working out" to "playing a game."
 Basketball, volleyball, racquetball, squash, tennis and dodgeball can all provide great cardio benefits.
 Many leagues also provide instruction so you can improve your skills.
 Plus there's the thrill of victory if your team wins!

-Go outside and actually play.
+Go outside and play.
 Remember how excited you were to join your friends when you were young?
 You didn't care what the weather was doing.
 Grab your kids (or borrow some from your friends) and take them out during a rainstorm to jump in the puddles.
 Build a snowman in the winter and rake together a pile of leaves you can run through in the fall.

 Buy appropriate clothes for the season.
 You change your regular clothes depending on how hot or cold it is, you should have the same options for your exercise gear.
 After all, you wouldn't think of wearing a winter coat in summer or shorts in the middle of a winter cold snap would you?
 When it's cold, think about dressing in layers and keeping your hands, feet and ears warm.
 When it's hot, make sure you're protected from sunburn.
 And in the dark, wear lights and reflective gear.
 Having the right clothing on hand helps cut back on the excuses.